 If you’re new around here, you should know that I’m married to a pretty cool French dude named Tom.
 He appreciates a fine meal, dresses sharp and insists on wearing slippers in the house.
 Being in an intercultural relationship can be quite an experience, so here are 6 things that are totally true when your husband is French!

-Things that are true when your husband is French
+6 Things that are true when you have a French husband

-This is a humorous look at things in my life as an American married to a French guy and is no way indicative of every French or European guy out there.
+This is a humorous look at things in my life as an American married to a Frenchman and is no way indicative of every French or European man out there.
 So please don’t think I’m grouping all French guys together or saying your experience will be anything like mine!

 You will argue about what time to eat dinner.